 During the 1870’s, societies grew up throughout Britain to teach Art

 Needlework.
 This was a reaction against the repetitive and unskilled

-embroidery called Berlin woolwork which had been immensely popular
+needlework called Berlin woolwork which had been immensely popular

 since the 1830’s amongst leisured ladies.
 These societies aim was to

 improve the embroidery designs and standard of embroidery, as well as to supply